karlosos/fetching-casestudy/README.md

 - [x] `createElement` api endpoint on frontend
   - [x] tests
   - [x] mocks with msw
-- [ ] Creating element from ui using redux
+- [-] Creating element from ui using redux
-  - [ ] Using simple useEffect with hook
+  - [x] Using simple useEffect with hook
   - [ ] Using redux thunk
   - [ ] Using redux createAsyncThunk
-  - [ ] using redux rtk-query
+  - [x] using redux rtk-query
-  - [ ] Using tanstack-query
+  - [x] Using tanstack-query
   - [ ] Using swr
 - [ ] `updateElement` api endpoint on frontend
   - [ ] tests